usnistgov/SP800-90B_EntropyAssessment/README.md

     g++ -std=c++11 iid_main.cpp -lbz2 -pthread

 If you want additional compiler optimizations (which make a huge difference in runtime) add `-O2` to the end of the command.
 There was not much noticed difference between anything `-O3` and above.

-If you want to use the `Makefile` for this command, just run

-    make iid

-or for optimized executables

-    make fast-iid

 Then you can run the program with